-Surface mounted sensors are most common and affordable options for door and windows.
-These includes magnets which forms the core component of the sensor.
+Surface-mounted sensors are the most common and affordable options for doors and windows.
+These include magnets that form the core component of the sensor.

 Vented Window Sensor

-Vented window sensor includes two magnets and allow the window to be open to some extent without triggering the alert.
+The vented window sensor includes two magnets and allows the window to be open to some extent without triggering the alert.
 But if the window is opened further it will set the alarm ringing.